manuelbohn/stories/README.md

 ## Paper

 Gagarina, N., Bohn, M., Bohnacker, U., ...
 Walters, J. (submitted).
-[A story of stories: a large-scale cross-linguistic study of young children’s narratives](https://www.researchsquare.com/article/rs-5672219/v1).
+Narratives as a window into world understanding: a story of stories across 44 languages.

 ## Structure